 How do I know if I can use my Medicare insurance for my sessions?

 In addition, psychotherapy can only be performed in the state that the therapist is licensed.
 So, if the client moves away, or has a home in another state, you will need to find someone new to follow up services.
-Since Medicare does not allow tele-mental health at this time, any phone or video services will not be covered.
+There are some exceptions.
+Please call to check out your options.

 What is the difference between Coaching and Mental Health Counseling or Psychotherapy?

 In psychotherapy, you are utilizing the expertise of the mental health professional to work on issues in the present or past that are interfering with your daily living.
 In coaching, the relationship is more working on goals for the future, and not on the internal emotions that might get in the way.